Best Hiking Socks for Backpacking and Thru-Hiking 2026: Tested Over Thousands of Miles

 > Combined inner and outer layer sock

-> Really works to prevent blisters
+> Works to prevent blisters

 > Made in the USA